 This view provides a close-up of the track, including color coding to show the frequency of the sound; red representing low frequency bass, green representing mid-frequencies and blue representing high-frequency treble sounds.
-You can also switch to a three-band spectrum view by holding the ctrl key and clicking on the waveform to
+You can also switch to a three-band spectrum view by holding the ctrl key and clicking on the waveform.
+Click on the waveform to